null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/sinclair_n_corp_prime.png)

 \+ Minus coins provide an unprecedently strong baseline clash power, since destroyed coins are unable to lower skill clash power
-\+ Unrolled damage coins are treated as tails rolls, giving skills a powerful first hit (which also opens up new ways to play around stagger thresholds)
+\+ Unrolled damage coins are treated as tails rolls, giving skills a powerful first hit, which also opens up new ways to play around stagger thresholds
 \+ Corrosion tempo tech allows him to act during stagger or manifest ego without paying resource costs
 \+ Strangely powerful defensive skill that does not interfere with sin generation and offers a means of controlling sanity when anticipating high drops
 \+ Control over sanity scales with the number of actions he receives, increasing his power in low-sinner compositions